21 Days of Prayer is for You

 Fasting is one of the least known disciplines in the church, but it is a practice mentioned both in the Old and New Testament of the Bible and by Jesus Himself, and it has incredible power for our lives today.

 Fasting isn’t about punishing yourself because God wants you to suffer, rather it’s about intentionally disconnecting from worldly things for a season so you can hear from God and experience the full life He has for you.

 The goal of fasting is to draw nearer to God.
 Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button of our soul and renews us from the inside out.
 It also enables us to celebrate the goodness and mercy of God and prepares our hearts for all the good things God desires to bring into our lives.
 Remember, your personal fast should present a level of challenge, but it is very important to know your body, your options, and, most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.

-Here at Victory Church, we encourage fasting for 21 days each year in the month of January.
+Every January and August, we join Church of the Highlands and spend 21 days seeking God through prayer.
+During the January season, we encourage prayer and fasting for the 21 days.
 This is part of a season of focused prayer as a church family.
 You may also choose to fast at other times during the year for your own spiritual development.
 It’s very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on Him as you fast.

 Types of Fasts

 This fast calls for drinking only liquids, typically water with light juices as an option.

 This type of fast involves removing certain elements from your diet.
 One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, or bread from your diet and consume water and juice for fluids and fruits and vegetables for food.